KoSik-prog/epka-airport/README.md

 - Hangars added

 What you need to do:
-- Add the HEMS - Polish Medical Air Rescue building
+- Add the HEMS - Lotnicze Pogotowie Ratunkowe building
 - Remove pushback and handling from parking stands